sflarkin/satellite_analysis/README.md

 ### Rockstar Scripts

-stellarmassrealtion.py: This calculates the mass of the stars, gas, and dark matter within 1 rvir based on the rockstar catalogs dark matter only calculation of rvir.
+- stellarmassrealtion.py: This calculates the mass of the stars, gas, and dark matter within 1 rvir based on the rockstar catalogs dark matter only calculation of rvir.

-massdistancecomparison.py: This plots the distribution of satellites as a function of distance from the central galaxy they are a satellite of.
+- massdistancecomparison.py: This plots the distribution of satellites as a function of distance from the central galaxy they are a satellite of.

-catalogprojections.py: This creates images of each high resolution region for each VELA timestep, and overplots the locations and virial radii of the rockstar catalog so the sizes of the galaxies can be seen.
+- catalogprojections.py: This creates images of each high resolution region for each VELA timestep, and overplots the locations and virial radii of the rockstar catalog so the sizes of the galaxies can be seen.
 Good tool to see if rockstar is missing any obvious halos.

-halorvirdensityprojections.py: This creates images of the largest object in each timestep out to 1 rockstar rvir, and compares the rockstar rvir to those found in the Tomer catalogs.
+- halorvirdensityprojections.py: This creates images of the largest object in each timestep out to 1 rockstar rvir, and compares the rockstar rvir to those found in the Tomer catalogs.

 ### Consistent Scripts

-stellarmassrelation.py: After rockstar is run, the stellarmassrelation.py script can be run on the consistent trees data to extract the stellar mass and gas mass for each of the galaxies found.
+- stellarmassrelation.py: After rockstar is run, the stellarmassrelation.py script can be run on the consistent trees data to extract the stellar mass and gas mass for each of the galaxies found.
 This script find the stellar mass within 3 multiples of the Virial Radius, .1, .15, .2 and 1.0 of the RVir.
 It also finds the gas within 1 Rvir.
 The process for finding the gas mass is very time intensive, due to yt needing to deconstruct the oc-tree of the VELA sims, so while other radii can be looked into, I have not yet done such analysis.
 This script is an early draft used for some prelimary investigations, but is not the most accurate for the VELA simulations.
 I reccomend using the post processing scripts included above.
+- Planes of Sattelites.ipynb: This jupyter notebook file takes and finds the planes of satellites around objects.
+- catalogprojections.py: This creates images of each high resolution region for each VELA timestep, and overplots the locations and virial radii of the rockstar catalog so the sizes of the galaxies can be seen.
+Good tool to see if rockstar is missing any obvious halos.
+- 5 color particle plots.ipynb: This jupyter notebook makes plots of all 5 sizes of dark matter particles in the VELA simulations, and plots them.

+There are a lot of other misc files here, if you have any questions about them feel free to reach out to me, as there are some prelim things that I never fully investigated, but the start is there.

 ## Other Directories